-Greek and North Macedonian Governments plan reopening of oil pipeline to link both countries30.
-September 2020. / SEE Energy News
+Greek and North Macedonian Governments plan reopening of oil pipeline to link both countries, SEE Energy News

 The issue of oil pipeline reopening was discussed at a meeting in Thessaloniki, held on the sidelines of a visit by US Secretary of State Mike Pompeo.
 Hellenic Petroleum (ELPE), Greek and North Macedonian Governments have begun talks on the reopening of an oil pipeline linking ELPE’s refinery in Thessaloniki with the Macedonian OKTA refinery, also operated by ELPE, through an extrajudicial settlement by the end of the year.
 At the meeting, ELPE and North Macedonian officials were interested on achieving an out-of-court settlement.